Logan County, OK - Oil & Gas Discussion archives

 Harley,

-Virginia, If I was Devon I would not transport oil across state lines.
+Virginia, if I was Devon I would not transport oil across state lines.

-Yes Virginia, When I wear my paralegal hat I have to love the loop holes!
+Yes Virginia, when I wear my paralegal hat I have to love the loopholes!
 What a mess!

-Robert, Now I know why OCC allowed Devon to drill a well/lateral in Section 20-19N-01W classified as a Single Zone Woodford when Clearly the Location Acceptance sets forth:
+Robert, now I know why OCC allowed Devon to drill a well/lateral in Section 20-19N-01W classified as a Single Zone Woodford when clearly the Location Acceptance sets forth:

 First Special Finding: The lateral will be cemented such to protect correlative rights of the offset units.

-Second Special Finding: Common Sources of supply are very thin in this area.
-It is likely fractures will penetrate deeper common sources of supply, (so) they should remain as part of this order listed as Mississippian, Woodford, Sylvan.
+Second Special Finding: Common sources of supply are very thin in this area.
+It is likely fractures will penetrate deeper common sources of supply, so they should remain as part of this order listed as Mississippian, Woodford, Sylvan.

 Martha Mc M.